 The lead adjudicator for this year’s competition is the acclaimed Scottish harpist Charlotte Petersen.
 The panel will also include two local tutors.

 Competition performances will be streamed on Armadale Castle’s social media channels and a film made available online.

 How to enter

 Candidates should prepare a 20 minute recital.
-The recital should include: a variety of Scottish styles, traditional and contemporary; candidate’s own arrangement of a piece from The Patrick McDonald Collection; and a new composition (or compositions) by the candidate.
+The recital should include: a variety of Scottish styles, traditional and contemporary; candidate’s own arrangement of a piece from The Angus Fraser Collection; and a new composition (or compositions) by the candidate.

-Please download the How to Enter form (right) for important further information.
-Deadline for entries is 30 April 2021.
+Please download the Entry Guidelines from this page for important further information.
+Deadline for audio files submission is 20 April 2022.

 About the competition

 The Princess Margaret of the Isles Memorial Prize for Senior Clàrsach is organised by the Clan Donald Lands Trust (CDLT) as part of its programme supporting the Gaelic performing arts.
 The prize is named after Princess Margaret of Scotland, the daughter of King Robert II and the wife of John, Lord of the Isles, who was a great patron of the arts.